 Beautiful in its complexity, the self-winding movement usually features rather plain exterior finish.
 Perhaps, this is precisely the reason why the Swiss brand decided to hide it behind a solid case back cover.

-While on the subject, I would also like to note that, thanks to the timekeeper’s rotating bezel that features an extra 24-hour scale, you can use the watch to display not two, but whole three time zones: quite convenient if you happen to work on different markets with different daylight saving time.
+While on the subject, I would also like to note that, thanks to the timekeeper’s rotating bezel that features an extra 24-hour scale, you can use the watch to display not two, but whole three time zones: convenient if you happen to work on different markets with different daylight saving time.

 As usual, the watch is issued as a limited edition, but don’t worry: 1000 units that the Swiss company has already produced will be enough to last for at least a couple of years.